tp2750/PlateReaderCurves.jl/docs/src/index.md

 * [X] Data structure to hold reader curve
 * [X] Plots recipe to plot a reader curve
-* [ ] Functions to fit a model to the reader curve and extract the maximal slope
+* [X] Functions to fit a model to the reader curve and extract the maximal slope
-* [ ] Data structure to hold a fit to the reader curve
+* [X] Data structure to hold a fit to the reader curve
-* [ ] Plots recipe to plot a creader curve together with the fit and derived slope
+* [X] Plots recipe to plot a creader curve together with the fit and derived slope
-* [ ] Data structure to hold a plate of reader curves, fits and slopes
+* [X] Data structure to hold a plate of reader curves, fits and slopes
 * [ ] Plots Recipe to plot a plate of reader curves (and fits and slopes)
 * [ ] Data structure to hold relative activity of 2 wells
 * [ ] Plots recipe to plot relative activity of 2 wells
 * [ ] Parsers for output files from readers I use
+* [ ] Fit functions:
+  - [X] Trimed linear regression
+  - [ ] Splite fit
+  - [ ] B-spline fit
+  - [ ] Exponential asymptote
+  - [ ] 5 parameter logistic

 # Tutorial